Cambodia Backpacking Itinerary

 Just being silly, no harm was done.

 The sunrise we'd planned was deleted from our day plan however the sunset was still up for grabs.
-When we figured out we still have time to see the sunset, our tuk-tuk driver suggested we head to a hill named something I can't remember.
+When we figured out we still had time to see the sunset, our tuk-tuk driver suggested we head to a hill named something I can't remember.
 It was a steep hike going to the hill but you won't feel that tired because the view is great and a big crowd accompanies you all the way.

 The sunset was a spectacular view, especially watching it on the rooftop of a temple.
 People flocked to the area just to see the sun slowly making its way from the horizon, all eyes were fixed in the west on that brightly lit ball of fire.
 There's something about a sunset that puts people at ease: it's like a delightful feeling of a warm hug or a gentle aromatic tea/coffee/beer/wine that simply creates a curve line in someone's face.